 Access Arrangeme nts What is it?
 Criteria Alternative site The candidate will be sitting his/her examination(s) at a residential address or at a hospital which is a non-registered centre due to, for example: • a medical condition which prevents the candidate from taking examinations in the centre; or • Social, Mental and Emotional Needs.
-The centre must be satisfied that the cand the SENCo, or a senior member of staff we to a JCQ Centre Inspector upon request.
+The candidate has: an impairment which has a substantial and long-term adverse effect giving rise to persistent and significant difficulties; or a temporary illness or injury at the time of the examination(s).
+The centre must be satisfied that the candidate is able to take examinations.
+The SENCo, or a senior member of staff with pastoral responsibilities, must produce written evidence confirming the need for an alternative site arrangement to a JCQ Centre Inspector upon request.